coltoneshaw/Mattermost-azure-kubernetes/README.md

     ```

     Note: Copy / store the credentials that it outputs.
 If you ever lose these, they can be found again in the minio operator console.
+    Note 2: You need to use a `nfs-premium` storage class or you will run into issues with multi-volume instances.

     **Example**: